fengjixuchui/firewall-3/readme.md

 \* represents a wildcard \
 IP Subnets are allowed in CIDR format eg. 192.168.0.0/24

-3. Disable Windows Firewall

-4. Start firewall.exe
+3. Start firewall.exe

 ## Known Limitations

 * Ports are not validated and treated as strings.
 "001" not equals "1"
 * Invalid action defaults to DROP
 * Only supports TCP and UDP.
 IPv6 and other protocols are dropped